 But where we’ve reached is a point where you have to see constant change as your advantage and that’s what Flow is trying to capture.
 I say “trying” for a very important reason.
 Everyone is trying to maintain flexibility and adaptability.
 We design processes that give us that opportunity to change quickly, even daily, so in a sense the processes don’t perform like processes used to.
 They are not anchor points because anchors drag you back.
 They are signposts that you may be onto something or that you’re up a creek without a paddle.

 Flow is going to get up some people’s noses.
 Experienced IT leaders are used to that.
-Implementing KanBan set the Scrum fans squarely against me, introducing DevOps almost got me fired, Continuous Deployment was seen as my anarchic days and in the early 2000’s, Agile got me branded as a snake oil Salesman.
+Implementing Kanban set the Scrum fans squarely against me, introducing DevOps almost got me fired, Continuous Deployment was seen as my anarchic days and in the early 2000’s, Agile got me branded as a snake oil Salesman.

-Recently, I talked about my experiences on a Panel debate and, as I did so, reflected ‘real-time’ on this phenomena.
-It occurred to me that the reasons these things often hit the rocks is that leaders (and that includes me) have a hard time admitting sometimes that we don’t understand something.
+Recently, I talked about my experiences in a Panel debate and, as I did so, reflected ‘real-time’ on this phenomena.
+It occurred to me that the reasons these things often hit the rocks are that leaders (and that includes me) have a hard time admitting sometimes that we don’t understand something.
 And that’s why Flow talks just as much about culture as it does about process and continual improvement.
 It is up to everyone to try to understand the needs right now and adapt accordingly.

 Back in the day, Leaders rejected Agile because they didn’t understand it.
 They didn’t know the lexicon, they were not included in the ceremonies (back-log grooming, stand-ups etc) and of course, they didn’t get any training.

 The fact that you need training is half the issue but with Flow, we are adamant about sharing easy to digest concepts.
 Which is why Leaders can jump past the current rush to introduce Agile and get into a way of working with Flow that screams common sense: we reckon it’s better than Agile!
-You can think of it like those countries who missed out on fixed line telecom networks and are now at the forefront mobile technology & e-commerce.
+You can think of it like those countries who missed out on fixed-line telecom networks and are now at the forefront of mobile technology & e-commerce.

 I do remember a CEO saying to me once “This Agile stuff is just a reason to throw untested work over the wall and let others sort out the crap.
 It’s the technical Wild West”.
-He later admitted to me that he had a read an article on “Extreme Programming” and didn’t understand the context but rather focused in the word extreme.
+He later admitted to me that he had a read an article on “Extreme Programming” and didn’t understand the context but rather focused on the word extreme.

 In contrast, and in the interests of balance, my initial foray into Lean Six Sigma and TQM (Total Quality Management) was generally welcomed by Leaders but it was roundly rejected by employees!